Exclusive media partner: The New York Times

 On the other hand, proponents argue that the benefits of AI far outweigh the risks, and that we can design systems with ethical considerations and safeguards to ensure their safe and responsible use.
 But the risks of AI are serious, with concerns ranging from mass unemployment to life and death decisions being made by machines with no human emotion, as well as the possibility of AI being used by bad actors in cyber warfare.

-Join us on September 28 for a debate on the future of technology and its impact on society.
-Experts will explore the pros and cons of advanced AI, and whether we can ensure its development is guided by ethical and responsible principles.
-Don’t miss this opportunity to gain insight into one of the most pressing issues of our time.
+Our panel discussed the future of technology and its impact on society, exploring the pros and cons of advanced AI, and whether we can ensure its development is guided by ethical and responsible principles.

 Speakers